R03k1e/JointKGE/README.md

 python run.py
 ```

-Part of the code was developed with the help of [pykg2vec](https://github.com/Sujit-O/pykg2vec) and [HAKE](https://github.com/MIRALab-USTC/KGE-HAKE)
+Part of the code was developed with the help of [pykg2vec](https://github.com/Sujit-O/pykg2vec)